 Lay the hood flat and fold the chin straps over each other at the center.
 Place the trunk on top of the chin straps and move it around until it is centered with the face opening.

-Cut a piece of hook-and-loop tape 2 to 3 inches long and place it in between the two chin straps.
+Cut a piece of hook-and-loop tape 2 to 3 inches long and place it between the two chin straps.
 Open one chin strap and place the opposite piece of hook-and-loop tape face up as shown.
-Topstitch the hook-and-loop tape around all four sides to secure it to the hood.
+Topstitch the hook-and-loop tape around all four sides to secure it to the hood, completing the elephant mask.

 Cut out 12 toenails in a contrasting color of felt and lay them on the bottom edge of the sleeves and front leg pieces.
 Align the toenails on the sleeve toward the front side as shown.
-This will ensure that the toenails face forward on the arms of the costume, rather than out to the side.
-Use felt glue to secure the toenails in place.
+This will ensure that the toenails face forward on the arms of the costume rather than out to the side.
+Use felt glue or a hot glue gun to secure the toenails in place.
 You can also topstitch them in place for more security if desired.

-Center the toes at the bottom edge of the leg pieces and secure with glue.
+Center the toes at the bottom edge of the leg pieces and secure them with glue.

 Pin the two front jumpsuit pieces with the right sides of the fabric together.
 Sew a seam along the center front 1/2 inch from the raw edge.
 Pin the back jumpsuit together along the center back seam with right sides together.
 Sew a seam 1/2 inch from the edge below the notch.
 Leave the center back open above the notch to allow for hook-and-loop tape.